This page is an overview. For more detailed information, see the documents linked in “For more information,” below.

 The Dueger branch

 Dick’s paternal grandfather, Alfred Peter Charles Johnson, was born in the Buffalo area and lived most of his life there.
 He married Eva Irene Robins in 1915.
 Eva was born in Ontario, Canada.
 Except for a brief time in the part of Ontario where Eva was born, the Johnsons lived most of their lives in North Tonawanda, New York.
-In about 1952 they moved to San Diego, where two of their children (Harold and Kenny) were already living.
+In about 1952 they moved to San Diego, where two of their children (Harold and Kenneth) were already living.
 Daughter Evelyn and her family followed soon after.

 - Dueger (Düjer)